Instagram's Systrom coy on ad plans, user data

 Instagram, which has 100 million users sharing pictures taken on their mobile phones, was acquired by Facebook in April for $1 billion in cash and stock.

-So far, Instagram is still run largely independently from its parent company, Systrom says, but he admits the grown-up world of focussing on the bottom-line may not be far off.
+So far, Instagram is still run largely independently from its parent company, Systrom says, but he admits the grown-up world of focusing on the bottom-line may not be far off.

 "Even from the beginning when we started Instagram, we realized we had to build an independent business, and even within Facebook, we realize we still have to contribute to the business," he says.